-Modernising a listed property for family life.
+Modernising a listed property for family life

 When Shona and Jerry were brought onto the project building work hadn’t begun, making it hard to imagine the final result.
 Shona’s design process used family routines as a starting point, to give the owners a clear picture of their dream kitchen.

 “We all got involved, and Shona was brilliant.
-She walked us through a typical meal, asking us to imagine cooking and what we had to do in the kitchen.
+She talked us through a typical meal, asking us to imagine cooking and what we had to do in the kitchen.
 This helped us to clarify how we use the kitchen, and decide what we needed.”

 “Shona and Jerry make a very good team and totally understood what type of kitchen would suit us as a family, and also what would work in keeping with a listed Georgian house.”

-Jerry created a CAD design from his detailed measurements to produce a mockup for discussion: “The computer image was a great help to us – it made the whole process highly visual.
+Jerry created a CAD design from his detailed measurements to produce a mock-up for discussion: “The computer image was a great help to us – it made the whole process highly visual.
 We were also able to move things around easily and try different options, before we committed to the final design.”

 The building is a listed Georgian mansion, so it was important to create a look that complimented the surroundings.
 It needed to echo the Georgian grandeur and symmetry and include all modern conveniences.
 With a large family and lots of entertaining, the owners requested two dishwashers, and some original features.

 “The great thing about Countryside Kitchens & Interiors is that everything is bespoke, so we were able to get exactly what we wanted, and keep the Georgian feel along with practical solutions.
 So we have a Georgian-style mantel around the Aga, with built-in cupboards.
 I also found some ideas in magazines, including a special bread bin and knife rack which were specially created to fit the space.”